TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/AccessControl/Login/Index.rst

 Create a user group and user
 ============================

 #.
-Create a new folder in the page tree, and name it "Web site users".
+Create a new folder in the page tree, and name it "Frontend users".

    .. include:: /Images/AutomaticScreenshots/Access/AccessUserFolder.rst.txt